ggthedev/resflash/README.md

 #### What about LBA and CHS?

 Resflash requires an LBA-aware BIOS.
-CHS numbers have been bogus for ~~years~~ decades and aren't supported. **Make sure to set your Alix board to LBA mode.**
+CHS numbers have been bogus for [20 years](https://en.wikipedia.org/wiki/Logical_block_addressing), and I don't have the hardware for - or much interest in - supporting them. **Make sure to set your Alix board to LBA mode.** If you have a use case for a CHS-only device that needs supporting, I'd be interesting in [hearing](mailto:bconway-at-rcesoftware-dot-com) about it.

 #### Help!
 I ran the upgrade and now it won't boot.
 How do I failover to the previous version?